Skip to main content

 Further information about applying for the change of use or extension of a C4 property is available on our Restrictions on HMO and permitted development web page.

 The Council has an extensive database of the Purpose Built Student Accommodation (PBSA) within the City.
-This data is used to monitor the pipeline of PBSA coming forward and to carry out the annual vacancy survey.
+This data is used to monitor the pipeline of PBSA coming forward and to carry out the annual occupancy survey.
 This data is now available within our PBSA App

 Nottingham PBSA Dashboard